OmniVLM: A Token-Compressed, Sub-Billion-Parameter Vision-Language Model for Efficient On-Device Inference: Methodology

 \subsection{Image Token Compression}

 Processing image tokens in multimodal models presents significant computational challenges, particularly regarding inference latency and memory utilization.
-Our LLaVA architecture employs the Google SigLip-384 module~\cite{zhai2023sigmoidlosslanguageimage}, which generates $729$ tokens per image from a $27 \times 27$ spatial grid, creating a substantial computational bottleneck for real-time applications.
+Our LLaVA architecture employs Google's SigLIP-384 module~\cite{zhai2023sigmoidlosslanguageimage}, which generates $729$ tokens per image from a $27 \times 27$ spatial grid, creating a substantial computational bottleneck for real-time applications.
 To address this limitation, we propose an efficient token compression strategy implemented during the projection phase.
 This approach transforms the embedding dimensions from $\texttt{[batch\_size}, 729, \texttt{hidden\_size}]$ to $\texttt{[batch\_size}, 81, \texttt{hidden\_size}]$, achieving a 9-fold reduction in token count while maintaining model performance.
 The compression enables more efficient sequence processing in the language model component.

 To optimize the compression methodology, we conducted a comparative analysis of three distinct dimensional transformation techniques: reshaping and two convolution-based approaches.
 The first convolution variant implements a 1D architecture with kernel size $k=9$ and stride $s=9$ (no padding), while the second employs a 2D configuration with kernel size $(9, 1)$ and corresponding stride $(9, 1)$.
 Both convolution approaches were designed to reduce sequence dimensionality while preserving spatial information.
-However, our experimental results demonstrate that these convolution-based methods consistently produce higher validation losses/perplexity compared to the reshaping strategy.
+However, our experimental results demonstrate that these convolution-based methods consistently produce higher validation loss/perplexity than the reshaping strategy.

 Based on these empirical findings, we conducted an extensive evaluation of the reshaping approach across four target sequence lengths: 729 (original), 243, 81, and 9.
-By comparing validation losses/perplexity, we determined that the configuration $\texttt{[batch\_size}, 81, \texttt{hidden\_size}]$ achieves optimal performance, establishing an effective balance between computational efficiency and model capabilities.
+By comparing validation loss/perplexity, we determined that the configuration $\texttt{[batch\_size}, 81, \texttt{hidden\_size}]$ achieves optimal performance, establishing an effective balance between computational efficiency and model capability.